Privacy

 Marketing.

-Profiles with user-related information.
+Profiles containing user-related information.

-Provision of our online offering and user-friendliness.
+Provision of our online services and user-friendliness.

 Relevant legal bases

 Legitimate interests (Art.
-6 Para.
-1 S. 1 lit. f.
-GDPR) – Processing is necessary to safeguard the legitimate interests of the controller or a third party, unless the interests or fundamental rights and freedoms of the data subject are infringing on the protection of personal data Data requirements predominate.
+6 para.
+1 sentence 1 lit. f.
+GDPR) – Processing is necessary for the purposes of the legitimate interests pursued by the controller or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data.

 Security measures